 Abide by a Code of Conduct

-To break-up together, you must put your pride and ego aside, be willing to forgive the unforgivable, take responsibility for your part, and continue to fundamentally value and appreciate the time you spent together as a couple.
+To succeed at successfully breaking-up together, you must put your pride and ego aside, be willing to forgive the unforgivable, take responsibility for your part, and continue to fundamentally value and appreciate the time you spent together as a couple.
 You must also agree to abide by a code of conduct during the divorce process that is designed to help you break-up with integrity, fairness, honesty, and even-handedness.
 Create a code of conduct that is specific to the unique characteristics of your marriage and divorce, while ensuring it includes agreements to:

 - do the least amount of damage to yourselves, each other, your children and the family and friends who supported your marriage;